top of page

 Introduction

-Menopause is a significant and natural phase in a woman’s life, marking the end of her reproductive years.
-Typically occurring between the ages of 45 and 55, this transition is accompanied by profound hormonal shifts that can impact physical, mental, and emotional well-being.
+Menopause is a significant and natural phase in a woman’s life.
+It marks the end of her reproductive years.
+Typically occurring between the ages of 45 and 55, this transition brings profound hormonal shifts.
+These changes can impact physical, mental, and emotional well-being.
 While often challenging, menopause doesn't have to be a period of distress.
 By embracing a holistic approach, we can navigate this change with grace and strength.
 Yoga, an ancient practice that unites the body, mind, and spirit, offers a powerful toolkit for managing menopausal symptoms and restoring inner balance.

 Common Symptoms of Menopause

-The experience of menopause is unique for every woman, but some common symptoms include:
+The experience of menopause is unique for every woman.
+However, some common symptoms include:

 • Hot flashes and night sweats